KuKustudy/my-bookshelf/README.md

 This one-page application used tailwind css + react as frontend and fastAPI as backend.
 This application is now deployed using Render, and can be access with this link, note that because I am on Render's free plan, it may take 30 - 40 seconds for the app to load: https://my-bookshelf-app.onrender.com/

+I root for the idea of open source, shoot a message to wingyeehe040531@gmail.com if you encountered any issue when setting it up locally or if you have any question/suggestion regarding anything about this app.

 ## Application structure

 if you are interested in how the code build up to this application or thinking of